Adam Montgomery tries to blame Harmony’s murder on wife in closing statements

 Montgomery and Harmony’s mother, Crystal Sorey, were not in a relationship when Harmony was born in 2014.
 The child lived on and off with foster families and with her mother.
 Ms Sorey lost custody of Harmony in 2018, and Harmony was sent to live with her father in February 2019.

-Ms Sorey testified that she last saw her daughter during a FaceTime call around Easter of that year.
+Ms Sorey also took the stand and testified that she last saw her daughter during a FaceTime call around Easter of that year.

-Kayla Montgomery has been the star witness against her estranged husband.
-She is serving an 18-month prison sentence after pleading guilty to perjury for lying during grand jury testimony about where she was when Harmony was last seen.
-She was not given immunity, but she acknowledged to defence lawyers that she hasn’t faced further consequences for inconsistencies in her various statements to police or prosecutors.
+Kayla has been the star witness at her estranged husband’s murder trial.

 Kayla testified that her husband repeatedly punched Harmony in the head because the girl had wet herself.
 She said her family, including the couple’s two young sons, had been evicted and were living in a car at the time.
 According to Kayla, Adam punched Harmony at several stop lights as they drove from a methadone clinic to a fast food restaurant on the morning of 7 December 2019.